bazaarvoice/dropwizard-webjars-bundle/readme.md

 # dropwizard-webjars-bundle

-Resource for use in [Dropwizard](http://dropwizard.codahale.com) that makes it a lot easier to work with [WebJars](http://www.webjars.org).
+A [Dropwizard](http://dropwizard.codahale.com) bundle that makes it a lot easier to work with [WebJars](http://www.webjars.org).

 Regular java code doesn't need to know or care about what version of a